 If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Business Director [email protected], 01753 865553.
 However, please bear in mind that the school will often have lawful and necessary reasons to hold on to some personal data even following such request.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a “suppression record”).

 KEEPING IN TOUCH AND SUPPORTING THE SCHOOL

-The School will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
+The School and the St George’s School Association will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school, or alumni and parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the school will also:

 - Share personal data about parents and/or alumni, as appropriate, with the following organisations set up to help establish and maintain relationships with the school community:

 - St George’s School Association

 - Contact parents and/or alumni (including via the organisations above) by post and email in order to promote and raise funds for the school and, where appropriate, other worthy causes;

 Should you wish to limit or object to any such use, or would like further information about them, please contact the Business Director in writing ([email protected]).
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the school is nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).